Gwozdz1uuu/Spring-boot-fundamentals/README.md

 ## Overview

-Spring-boot-fundamentals is a comprehensive starter kit designed to jumpstart your Spring Boot-based store application.
-It provides a well-structured data model, core entities, and essential services for notifications, order processing, and payments, all built with scalability and maintainability in mind.

-**Why Spring-boot-fundamentals?**

-This project streamlines the development of e-commerce systems by offering:

-- 🧩 **[Colorful Emoji] Data Model Architecture:** Clear blueprint for database design, ensuring data integrity and seamless integration.
-- 🚀 **[Colorful Emoji] Modular Service Components:** Ready-to-use services for notifications, orders, and payment handling.
+`spring-boot-fundamentals` is **my personal learning project** for mastering the essentials of Spring Boot.
+This project was built as part of my Spring Boot learning journey, following along with an online course.
+I developed the code step by step alongside the lessons to reinforce core concepts and gain hands-on experience with real-world examples.

+### Why this project exists

+This repo helped me explore Spring Boot fundamentals by providing:

+- 🗄️ **Practical Data Model Practice**
+  A simple e-commerce–style schema for experimenting with JPA/Hibernate mappings and relationships.

+- ⚡ **Lightweight Service Layer Examples**
+  Notification, order-processing, and payment sample services to understand dependency injection and business-logic separation.

+- 🔍 **Flexible Querying Techniques**
-- 🔍 **[Colorful Emoji] Flexible Data Access:** Custom repositories and specifications for dynamic querying and filtering.
+  Custom repositories, Criteria API, and Specification patterns for dynamic filtering and search.

-- ⚙️ **[Colorful Emoji] Simplified Configuration:** Centralized environment setup for consistent development and deployment.
-- 💡 **[Colorful Emoji] Extensible & Maintainable:** Clean architecture supporting future growth and feature expansion.
+- ⚙️ **Configuration Playground**
+  Profiles, YAML vs. properties, and environment variables to see how Spring handles configuration.

+> **Note:** Everything here is for educational purposes only— **not** production-ready.

 ---